 - Capable of simulating and reconstructing signal (tumor) absent, i.e. replacing the signal value with the background, as well as signal present, to study the effects of model parameters on the background in the exact same location as the tumor.

-Please use the following reference if you publish results obtained using this software tool:
+Please use the following reference if you publish results with help from this software tool:

 S. Ashrafinia, et al., “Generalized PSF modeling for optimized quantitative-task performance”, Phys.
 Med.
 Biol., vol. 62, pp. 5149-5179, 2017.